MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/cancellation-token-source-class.md

  A token whose cancellation will cause cancellation of the returned token source.
 Note that the returned token source can also be canceled independently of the source contained in this parameter.

  `_Begin`
- The STL iterator corresponding to the beginning of the range of tokens to listen for cancellation of.
+ The C++ Standard Library iterator corresponding to the beginning of the range of tokens to listen for cancellation of.

  `_End`
- The STL iterator corresponding to the ending of the range of tokens to listen for cancellation of.
+ The C++ Standard Library iterator corresponding to the ending of the range of tokens to listen for cancellation of.

 ### Return Value
  A `cancellation_token_source` which is canceled when the token provided by the `_Src` parameter is canceled.